The Procession of the Magi (Zanobi Strozzi)

 The Procession of the Magi, more recently and more precisely known as King Balthazar's Journey to the Holy Land is a mid-1440s or late 1440s painting by the Italian painter from Tuscany, Zanobi Strozzi.
 It is now in the Musée des Beaux-Arts of Strasbourg, France.
 Its inventory number is 261.

-The painting is today recognized as the pendant of a painting by Francesco Pesellino now in the Clark Art Institute of Williamstown, Massachusetts, depicting Melchior (or Caspar) Crossing the Red Sea.
+The painting is today recognized as the pendant of King Melchior Sailing to the Holy Land by Francesco Pesellino now in the Clark Art Institute of Williamstown, Massachusetts.
 Together with a yet unidentified painting, they may have formed the predella of a yet unidentified altarpiece.
 Strozzi's painting had at first been attributed to Domenico di Michelino by Bernard Berenson.
 It is attributed to Strozzi since 1950.